 Sometimes also sold as ‘ox cheeks,’ they are exactly as the name suggests, the facial cheeks of a cow.

-There are two from each animal (obviously), and each weighs between 350g to 450g / 0.75 to 1 pound once trimmed.
+There are two from each animal, and each weighs between 350g to 450g / 0.75 to 1 pound once trimmed.
 They also lose about 30% weight during a long slow cook, so for portion sizes, I recommend 1 to 1.5 cheeks per person.

 They are a very tough muscle because they do a ton of work.
 Cows spend a tremendous amount of time chewing, and this makes their cheeks a very tough, sinewy muscle.
 Therefore, they are only ever good to eat if cooked low n slow for a long time, or braised while slow cooking, to break down the tough tissues.

 They are packed with flavor, quite lean, but have a ton of sinew and connective tissues that once cooked breaks down, making them very gluey and gelatinous, which is wonderfully moist and flavorful to eat, making these one of the best meats to smoke in many people’s opinion including mine.

 They are also highly grained and somewhat stringy, which makes them perfect for pulling after cooking, to add to tacos and tortillas, or you can slice/cube them to add to stews or a chili.